sibbaldclaire/sibbaldclaire/readme.md

 2. Planetary Science
 3. Tuberculosis Modelling

-Please [email](mailto:claire.sibbald25@imperial.ac.uk) me if you would like to chat.
+Please [email](mailto:claire.sibbald25@imperial.ac.uk) me if you would like more information.

 ----
 last updated: 2025-09-30